 During the second quarter of fiscal 2002, the Company recorded special charges of approximately \$27.2 million (comprised of \$28.7 million of second quarter charges offset by \$1.5 million related to a change in estimate discussed below).
 The second quarter charge was comprised of \$25.7 million related to the planned transfer of production from the Company's three older four-inch wafer fabrication facilities to the Company's three six-inch and one eight-inch wafer fabrication facilities, and \$3 million primarily related to the impairment of an investment, which was partially offset by an adjustment of \$1.5 million related to equipment cancellation fees recorded in fiscal year 2001.
 The investment impairment, which was related to an equity investment in a private company, was due to the Company's decision to abandon the product strategy for which the investment was made.
-Included in the \$25.7 million special charge were severance and fringe benefit costs of \$15.3 million for 509 manufacturing employees in the United States and Ireland, of which 216 of these employees had been terminated as of May 3,

-2003, \$2.3 million related to the write-down of equipment to be abandoned and \$8.1 million of other charges, primarily related to lease termination and cleanup costs.
+Included in the \$25.7 million special charge were severance and fringe benefit costs of \$15.3 million for 509 manufacturing employees in the United States and Ireland, \$2.3 million related to the write-down of equipment to be abandoned and \$8.1 million of other charges, primarily related to lease termination and cleanup costs.
 The write-down of equipment was principally due to a decision to discontinue various product development strategies.
+In the third quarter of fiscal 2003, the Company reversed \$2.9 million of the accrual primarily due to lower than previously expected severance costs.
+The lower severance costs were the result of a reduction in the number of separated employees and, to a lesser extent, the average tenure of severed employees differing from estimates.
+The 509 employees projected to be terminated at the time of the original charge was adjusted down to 439 and as of August 2, 2003, 296 employees have been terminated.
+The reduction in the number of employees to be terminated was due to the transfer of employees, which primarily occurred in the third quarter of fiscal 2003, to positions in the Company's six-inch wafer fabrication facilities where the Company experienced an increase in demand for its products.
 The process of transferring production from the four-inch to the six and eight-inch wafer fabrication facilities is ongoing.
 Various processes have to be transitioned and customer requirements have to be satisfied seamlessly throughout the transition period.
-The transfer involves three separate four-inch wafer fabrication facilities and three six-inch and one eight-inch facility.
-The transition has already been completed at one of the four-inch facilities.
-The lease termination and clean up costs will be incurred as the transition at each site is completed and, because severance costs are paid as income continuance at some locations, these costs will be incurred over time subsequent to the final termination of employment.
-The transitions from the remaining two four-inch facilities are in progress and are planned to be complete during the second half of fiscal 2003.
+The transfer involves moving production from three separate four-inch wafer fabrication facilities to three six-inch and one eight-inch facility.
+The transition of production has already been completed at two of the four-inch facilities.
+The related lease termination and clean up costs will be incurred as the disposition and clean up at each site is completed.
+Since severance costs are paid as income continuance at some locations, these costs will be incurred over time subsequent to the final termination of employment.
+The transition from the remaining four-inch facility is in progress and is planned to be complete during the next four to five months.

-In addition, the remaining service lives of certain assets within the older four-inch wafer fabrication facilities have been shortened.
-As a result, depreciation expense included in cost of sales in fiscal 2002 included additional depreciation of approximately \$8.7 million associated with the shortened lives.
+In addition, the remaining service lives of certain assets within the older four-inch wafer fabrication facilities were shortened.
+As a result, depreciation expense included in cost of sales for the fiscal year 2002 included additional depreciation of approximately \$8.7 million associated with the shortened lives.